Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 Labor and delivery nurses are often in a position to provide comfort and reassurance to their patients during childbirth.

-It’s important to be present and not assume that any patient does not need full emotional support.
+It’s essential to be present and not assume that any patient does not need full emotional support.

 Be a Source of Education